 Last year, during the Golden Globes, when Diane Keaton was presenting the Cecil B. Demille Award to Woody Allen for his celebrated and prolific career, Ronan Farrow threw the ultimate shade, tweeting, "Missed the Woody Allen tribute.
 Did they put the part where a woman publicly confirmed he molested her at age 7 before or after 'Annie Hall'?"
 His mother followed suit and suddenly the allegations of 1992, where Dylan Farrow told her mother and several doctors that her father Woody molested her in her own attic, became public headlines once again.
 A quick recap: Allen and Farrow were involved in a brutal custody battle for their children after Farrow found naked photos of their adopted daughter, Soon Yi.
 There was an investigation, but no formal charges, and the investigation was just inconclusive enough that it is clear no straightforward answer will ever arrive.

-The truth is this: A woman named Dylan Farrow—who has since changed her name and has opted against living in the public eye—says that her father molested her in an attic
+The truth is this: A woman named Dylan Farrow—who has since changed her name and has opted against living in the public eye—

 , but because of fear of continuing to traumatize the child.)

 But that is just conjecture—but conjecture that feels particularly problematic given Hollywood's continued compliance in the sainthood of Allen, and the pass we have collectively appeared to have given him.

 When this first bubbled up, one of my dear friends Kelsey Miller

 , as someone who found her childhood colored by the wonder of

 , and is now a grown-up feminist who has dug into the details of the case.
 She wrote: "So,